Show name: Tales from the Green Valley

 Many thanks for reading my review of Tales from the Green Valley.
 I'll be back on Monday.
 Please share your thoughts in the comments section below.

-If you’ve enjoyed this review, you might be interested in reading my article about six costume dramas Netflix should produce here.
-Or you might like to take a look at my review of Gentleman Jack here.
+If you’ve enjoyed this review, you might be interested reading in my article about six costume dramas Netflix should produce.

-If you fancy something different, you might like to take a chance on my review of Freshwater by Akwaeke Emezi here.
+If you fancy something different, you might like to take a chance on my review of Freshwater by Akwaeke Emezi.